fledge-iot/fledge/docs/processing_data.rst

 Pipeline Branching
 ------------------

-It is possible, using the graphical pipeline development view to create pipelines that are not linear.
+It is possible using the graphical pipeline development view to create pipelines that are not linear.
 This allows for data to be sent via two parallel branches of a pipeline and processed in parallel.
-This can be very useful when two sets of operations are required to be performed on the same data and you wish to not have the data from both operations combined in a single assets or pipeline.
+This can be very useful when two sets of operations are required to be performed on the same data and you wish to not have the data from both operations combined in a single asset or pipeline.
 An example of this might be the processing of vibration data.
 You may wish to run an FFT filter over the data to examine the frequency distribution of the signals, but also calculate the power in the vibration using the RMS filter.
 It is unlikely that you want to do these two different approaches to the analysis of the vibration data in the same asset.

 To create a branch, drag the filter from the bottom right corner and drop it onto the canvas in free space.